 When the District incurs an expenditure or expense for which both restricted and unrestricted resources may be used, it is the District's policy to use restricted resources first, then unrestricted resources.

-3. Financial Statement Amounts

-a.
-Cash and Cash Equivalents
+- 3. Financial Statement Amounts - a.
+Cash and Cash Equivalents b.
+Sales and Use Tax c.
+Capital Assets

 Cash and cash equivalents are comprised of bank demand and time deposits (certificates of deposit).